Roberto Puno

 Roberto Villanueva Puno (born March 27, 1962), commonly known as Robbie Puno, is a Filipino politician currently serving as a Deputy Speaker of the House of Representatives of the Philippines since July 25, 2022.
 A member of the National Unity Party (NUP), he represents the 1st District of Antipolo in the House of Representatives.
 He has held this position for multiple terms, serving from 2007 to 2016 and again from 2019 to the present.

 Puno is also known for his advocacy for Philippine basketball, playing a significant role in the country's hosting of the 2023 FIBA Basketball World Cup.

 Early life and family

 Roberto Villanueva Puno was born on March 27, 1962, in Antipolo, Rizal, Philippines.
-He is the son of former Justice Secretary and Member of Parliament Ricardo Concepcion Puno and Priscilla Villanueva Puno.
+He is the son and twelfth of thirteen children of former Justice Secretary and Member of Parliament Ricardo Concepcion Puno and Priscilla Villanueva Puno.

 He comes from a prominent political family.
 His siblings include former Press Secretary Ricardo "Dong" Puno Jr., Regis V. Puno, Roderico V. Puno, Renato "Rene" V. Puno, former Interior Secretary Ronaldo "Ronnie" Puno, and Roselle "Sela" Puno-Mapa.